avatar198/Doofi-stealer-discord-FUD/README.md

 # Usage
 ![Imgur Image](https://i.imgur.com/4eJma6R.png)
 Download the ZIP, unpack it, and run the builder **(Stealinator)**
-With this, you can even control the Tri-State Area XDD
+With this, you can even control the Tri-State Area XD